FEES - Interest may be charged on delinquent accounts with the client's agreement.

 A necessary corollary to the use of credit cards is the charging of interest on delinquent accounts.
 It is the Committee's opinion that it is proper to use a credit card system which involved the charging of interest on delinquent accounts.
 It is also the Committee's opinion that a lawyer can charge his client interest providing the client is advised that the lawyer intends to charge interest and agrees to the payment of interest on accounts that are delinquent for more than a stated period of time.
 (Emphasis supplied.)

-Application of this Consideration will not only assure a clear agreement regarding the fee itself but any interest that may be charged and it will accomplish the prerequisites for the charging of interest as set forth in formal opinion 338, supra.
+Application of this Rule will not only assure a clear agreement regarding the fee itself but any interest that may be charged and it will accomplish the prerequisites for the charging of interest as set forth in formal opinion 338, supra.

 Informal decision C-741 of the Committee on Ethics and Professional Responsibility of the American Bar Association, rendered March 31, 1964, found improper the practice of placing on the lawyer's billhead form in small print a legend reciting interest to be charged on delinquent accounts.
 It is this Committee's opinion that this decision has been overruled by the Code of Professional Responsibility and by Formal Opinion 338 of the Committee on Ethics and Professional Responsibility of the American Bar Association.
 Notwithstanding, the Committee believes that the observations set forth in the informal opinion merit respect and offer guidance when considering interest charges on delinquent accounts.
 This informal opinion observes that the professional relationship between an attorney and a client is highly personal when compared to business transactions which are impersonal and commercial in character.
 It notes that the accrual of interest on fees should not be used as a bargaining weapon in reaching agreement as to the amounts of the fees, nor should the proposed accrual of interest be used as an inducement to obtain prompt payment.